What is the Canada Pension Plan (CPP)? [Updated 2026]

 Canada’s retirement system is built on a three-pillar framework, designed to provide multiple sources of income during an employee’s later years.

 The first pillar, the Old Age Security (OAS) program, is funded through general tax revenues and stands as the primary government-administered pension benefit.
-Next comes the Canada Pension Plan (CPP) or Québec Pension Plan (QPP), which forms the second pillar, financed by contributions from both employers and employees, along with investment returns.
-The third pillar includes workplace pension plans and personal savings options, like Registered Retirement Savings Plans (RRSPs) and Tax-Free Savings Accounts (TFSAs), giving individuals the opportunity to supplement their retirement income through private savings.
+The second pillar is the Canada Pension Plan (CPP) - or the Québec Pension Plan (QPP) for workers in Québec - which is funded through mandatory contributions from both employers and employees, along with investment returns.
+The third pillar includes workplace pension plans and personal savings options, such as Registered Retirement Savings Plans (RRSPs) and Tax-Free Savings Accounts (TFSAs), which allow individuals to supplement their retirement income through private savings.

 Ready to boost your retirement savings?